Pasta-fantasia/elena-docs/docs/03_strategies/use_cases.md

   some exchanges limitations.

-Uses [Double Exponential Moving Average (DEMA)](https://www.investopedia.com/terms/d/double-exponential-moving-average.asp) on the Closes to calculate the stop loss and on Lows to calculate the stop price.
+Uses [Double Exponential Moving Average (DEMA)](https://www.investopedia.com/terms/d/double-exponential-moving-average.asp) on the Closes to calculate the stop loss.
+Stop price is the stop loss minus a percentage.

 Why DEMA?
 Because it performed better on the simulations.